Classification of Students

 Early dismissal of evening and weekend classes because of inclement weather is the responsibility of the president or designated representative.
 All locations and classes will be notified when this decision is made.

 When inclement weather develops, faculty and students should NOT call the administrative staff or radio and television stations.
 This only delays communications and creates extra telephone problems.
 A message regarding closing for both faculty and students will be on the Forsyth Tech telephone message system by 6:30 a.m., posted on the College Web site, Techlink, and through TechAlert.

 When a class is missed due to inclement weather, or other reasons approved by the appropriate dean, the instructor must assign an alternate instructional activity to include extra class sessions, extended class sessions or other options.
 This activity is to be documented on the Alternative Instructional Activities for Missed Classes Form.
 The form is due to the dean within five (5) working days after the class is missed.

 PLEASE LISTEN for ANNOUNCEMENTS from LOCAL RADIO and TV STATIONS.

 Academic Dishonesty, Cheating, and Related Offenses (Rule 9 of the Student Code of Conduct)

 The appeal process for a violation of Rule 9 of the Student Code of Conduct begins when the student is notified of the violation by the instructor.
 The student must meet with the instructor at the time of the notification or before the next class meeting regarding the charge.
-At the discretion of the instructor, the student may be withdrawn from the course and receive a W grade prior to the last date to withdraw.
+At the discretion of the instructor, the student may be withdrawn from the course and receive a WF grade.

 If the student wishes to continue the appeal, he/she must notify the department chair (within two workdays) and arrange a conference.
 The student must provide the department chair with a letter of appeal at the time of the conference.
 The letter of appeal must include: